USS Saratoga (1780): Cruise to the Caribbean

-On 15 December, after being refitted at Philadelphia, the Saratoga got underway for Hispaniola to pick up a load of French military supplies which were awaiting transportation to America.
+On December 15, after being refitted at Philadelphia, Saratoga got underway for Hispaniola to pick up a load of French military supplies which were awaiting transportation to America.
 New officers and men had come on board to replace those who had left the ship to man her prizes.
 A number of merchantmen awaited her just inside the capes hoping to be escorted to a safe offing.
-On the morning of 20 October, favorable weather enabled the Saratoga to put to sea escorting her 12 charges.
+On the morning of October 20, favorable weather enabled Saratoga to put to sea escorting her 12 charges.
 The next afternoon, after one of the merchantmen signaled that an unknown sail had appeared, Saratoga set out to investigate.
-Within two hours, after seeing the British ensign flying from her mast, the Saratoga had reached within firing range and sent a warning 4-pounder shot across the stranger's bow.
+Within two hours, after seeing the Red Ensign flying from her stern, Saratoga had reached within firing range and sent a warning 4-pounder shot across the stranger's bow.
 Instead of surrendering, the British privateer, Resolution, maneuvered to attack.
-The ships fired at the same instant, Resolution's gunners fired high and only did superficial damage to the Saratoga.
-The Saratoga's broadside damaged the Resolution's hull and superstructure and forced her to surrender.
+The ships fired at the same instant, Resolution's gunners fired high and only did superficial damage to Saratoga.
+Saratoga's broadside damaged the Resolution's hull and superstructure and forced her to surrender.